eduardlio/learn-js-through-web/readme.md

 - The smoke.

-Bees don't smoke.
+BEES don't smoke.

 Right.
-Bees don't smoke.
+BEES don't smoke.

-Bees don't smoke!
+BEES don't smoke!
-But some bees are smoking.
+But some BEES are smoking.

 That's it!
 That's our case!